 - The patient is usually discharged the same day or the next morning.

 The spinal nerve now has the space it needs inside the spinal column, so any pain caused by pinching on the nerve should stop.

 The recovery time is shorter than other, more invasive procedures.
 Most people can expect to leave the hospital that same day, or within 24 hours.

-Although you won’t be able to resume to normal activities immediately, your lifestyle shouldn’t be greatly impacted.
+You should avoid driving, sitting for a prolonged period, lifting anything heavy, and bending over immediately after the surgery.
+Although you won’t be able to resume normal activities immediately, your lifestyle shouldn’t be greatly impacted.
 For the first week or two, you may need to reduce your workload or be absent from work while you recover.
 You’ll also need to avoid lifting heavy objects for two to four weeks after the surgery.
-This generally includes anything more than five pounds.
+This generally includes anything more than 5 pounds.

-Because a microdiscectomy is a specialized surgery that requires a surgeon with special training, it can be more expensive than other back surgeries.
+A microdiscectomy is a specialized surgery that requires a surgeon with special training.
+Because of this, it can be more expensive than other back surgeries.
 Prices for the surgery vary and can range anywhere from $15,000 to $50,000.
 This price may not include any follow-up visits or care.

 Microdiscectomy is a minimally invasive procedure with an outstanding track record for relieving pain.
-If you’re a candidate for the procedure, you should discuss the risks and benefits of the surgery with your doctor.
+While most patients who experience sciatica will not require surgery, if all other treatments fail, a microdiscectomy may be warranted.
+Your doctor will review your unique circumstances and determine if the procedure is right for you.
+If you’re a candidate, you should discuss the risks and benefits of the surgery with your doctor.

 You asked, we answered

 - Are there any alternatives to this surgery?